anonfunc/transmissio/readme.md

 Torrent status will reflect Put.io status, so a completed transfer which is in the middle of downloading will appear to be 100% complete.
-When finished downloading locally, the transfer will be removed, not marked as seeding.
+When finished downloading locally, the transfer will be removed after 10 minutes, not marked as seeding.
+This is to support clients which need to be aware of the transfer in order to do post-processing.

 Handled RPC methods: